AbidAbdulAzeez/Time_Series_Classification/README.md

 **Paper link:**  [AI-Based Condition Monitoring of Hydraulic Valves in Zonal Hydraulics Using Simulated Electric Motor Signals](https://doi.org/10.1115/FPMC2021-68615)

-**Note:** If you use the code or data provided here, please refer to this paper.
+**Note:** If you use the code or data provided here, please refer to the above paper.

 **Bibtex:**